Why should I consider going on an exchange?

-Can I participate in both IBD and an exchange?
+Can I participate in both IBD and exchange?

 When can I go on exchange?

 Full-time MBA students typically go on exchange during the Fall semester of their second year.
-Concurrent degree students may go during the Fall of their third or fourth year.
+Dual-degree students may go during the Fall of their third or fourth year.

 How many students can go on exchange each year?

-Typically, we send between one and three students each year to each school, or 8 to 24 students in total.
+We may send between one and ten students each year to each school or 8 to 20 students in total.
 The number is a function of the size of the partner school’s exchange program and the “balance of trade” between Haas and the partner school over time.
-The Exchange Program Coordinator, Loren Fentroy, can give you current information on the schools you are considering.

 How and when do I apply?
 What are the selection criteria?

-Exchange applications for full-time MBA students are due in mid-February of your first year.
-All students are notified by email about the dates for information sessions, the number of placements available at each school, and the application deadline.
+Exchange applications for full-time MBA students are due in late February of your first year.
+All students are notified by email about the dates for information sessions and the application deadline.